Aloo Dum (Potato Curry)

 • Blend sesame seeds, coconut, ginger, green chili, and make it into a paste.
 Use water as needed to blend into paste.

 • In a small bowl mix, sesame paste, yogurt, ginger, green chili, coriander powder, funnels seed powder, paprika, red chili powder, and turmeric into a paste.
-Keep aside.
+Keep it aside.

 • Heat the oil in a saucepan.
 Test the heat by adding one cumin seed to the oil; if seed cracks right away oil is ready.
 Add the cumin asafetida and cumin seeds.
 After the cumin seeds crack, add whole red chili and besan (gram flour).
 Stir-fry for about half a minute until the besan (gram flour) is golden-brown.

 • Add the potatoes, mix it well and add about 1cup of water.
 After the gravy boils, let it cook on low-medium heat for 8 to 10 minutes.
-Adjust the water in gravy to your liking.
+Adjust the gravy to your liking.

 Keyword Exotic, Party Food, Side Dish, Spicy Potatoes